bem/bem-sdk/packages/decl/README.md

 [RunKit live example](https://runkit.com/migs911/how-bem-sdk-decl-works).

-After you run the **app.js** file in the same directory the `mergedSet.bemdecl.js` file will be created with the following code:
+Run the **app.js** file.
+In the same directory the `mergedSet.bemdecl.js` file will be created with the following code:

 ```js
 module.exports = {